rivtlib-dev/rivtlib.github.io/README.rst

     rv.X("""Any text

         Changing a function to X skips evaluation of that function.
-Its purposes include review commenting and debugging.
+Its purposes include review comments and debugging.

         """)